kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Android-Getting-Started.md

 weight: 180
 ---

-## Getting Started
+To set up the Player-SDK for Android, you will need to take the following steps:

-1. You will first need to clone the Android SDK and make sure that it resides in the same folder as your application:
+1. First, clone the Android SDK and make sure that it resides in the **same** folder as your application:
 	```
 	git clone https://github.com/kaltura/player-sdk-native-android.git
 	```
-2. Edit the ```Setting.gradle``` file as follows:
+2. Next, edit the ```Setting.gradle``` file as follows:

     ```
     include ':googlemediaframework'